sccn/sccn.github.io/others/EEGLAB_hardware_and_software_recommendations.md

 -   8Gb of RAM (random access memory)
 -   At least 200 Gb of available hard drive space (SSD if possible)
--   Newest version of Matlab -- no additional Matlab toolboxes are required (but see below)
+-   Newest version of MATLAB -- no additional MATLAB toolboxes are required (but see below)

 **Normal processing requirements (and/or highly desirable features)**